-Conspiracy theories hang over a Trump-loving county’s plans to buy Dominion voting machines
+Uproar over Dominion voting machines in one Ohio county shows Trump’s falsehoods linger

 Dominion’s lawsuits against Powell and Giuliani and its warning letters to many others have pushed some purveyors of misinformation to issue retractions or remove content.
 Fox News Channel just canceled the show of Trump ally Lou Dobbs after Dobbs was sued by Smartmatic, another company targeted by baseless claims of wrongdoing in the November election.

-But dispelling the bad information is far harder than putting it out into the world, said Sinan Aral, an MIT professor whose research shows that “false news travels far faster than the truth,” as he puts it.
+But dispelling the bad information is far harder than putting it out into the world, said Sinan Aral, an MIT professor whose research shows “false news travels far faster than the truth,” as he puts it.

 “Debunking information rarely catches up to the truth … and so the myth persists,” Aral said.